The financial world can be a confusing place full of strange terms, unusual forms of currency, and endless trading options.

 Bitcoins may sound a bit farcical at first, but it’s actually a real currency used to buy real things.

-Popular online stores who accept bitcoins include Newegg, Overstock, Microsoft, Dell, and more
+Popular online stores that accept bitcoins include Newegg, Overstock, Microsoft, Dell, and more

 You can even use bitcoin to fund a gambling addiction, buy gold bullion, or even to donate to a charity!